wisebayes/energy-distance/README.md

 3. sbatch train.sh OR sbatch train_ddp.sh if using multiple GPUs
 4. Trained model will be saved in /path_to_beir/beir/examples/retrieval/training/output

+## Model Evaluation
+1. sbatch inference_ED.sh if evaluating an ED trained model (myenv39 conda environment must be setup)
+2. sbatch inference_CosSim.sh if evaluating a cosine similarity trained model (testenv conda environment must be setup)
+3. Make sure the proper python script in the batch file is being ran (if evaluating entire dataset or subset based on query lengths)

+## RPI Cluster Setup
+1.

 ## IMPORTANT FILES
 1. train.sh - Batch script to run model training on a single GPU.
 2. train_ddp.sh - Batch script to run model training on multiple GPUs.
 Make sure number of GPUs requested are properly set.